Novalnet-AG/Sylius-payment-integration-novalnet/README.md

-# Novalnet payment module for Sylius
+# Novalnet payment plugin for Sylius

-Novalnet payment module for Sylius simplifies your daily work by automating the entire payment process, from checkout till collection.
-The Sylius payment module is designed to help you increase your sales by offering various international and local payment methods.
+Novalnet payment plugin for Sylius simplifies your daily work by automating the entire payment process, from checkout till collection.
+The Sylius payment plugin is designed to help you increase your sales by offering various international and local payment methods.

 ## Why Sylius with Novalnet?